rhblind/django-files/docs/usage/basic.rst

     </form>

 .. attention::
     When rendering the edit form manually, you must use the :py:meth:`~files.templatetags.attachments.get_edit_url` tag as the form action.
-When the form is rendered with the :py:meth:`~files.templatetags.attachments.render_attachment_editform` tag, this is automatically inserted behind the scenes with a special variable `{{ attachment_edit_url }}`.

 Counting attachments